 How to make a will in 9 steps

-When it comes to estate planning, a will is crucial.
-However, two out of five Americans over age of 45 don’t have one.1 Making a will isn’t a pleasant task to consider, but neglecting to put your wishes in writing can cause headaches for your family down the road.
+When it comes to estate planning, a will is crucial — yet 35% of Americans say estate planning is “for rich people.”
+Making a will isn’t a pleasant task to consider, but neglecting to put your wishes in writing can cause headaches for your family down the road.

-Especially today, with financial lives getting more and more complex, you need a well-executed will and other estate planning documents more than ever before.
+Especially today, with financial lives getting increasingly complex, it’s strongly recommended to have a well-executed will and other estate planning documents.
 In this article, we cover nine basic considerations that are crucial to preparing a will.
 However, probate laws governing wills vary from state to state, so it’s important to contact a local estate planning attorney to assist you with your specific situation.

 The basics of creating a will

 Let’s start with the basic definition of a will.
-A will is a legal document that allows you (the testator) to assign someone to manage your estate after you die, declare who will become the guardian for your children and/or who will receive specific items or property from your estate.
+A will is a legal document that allows you (the testator) to assign someone to manage your estate after you die, declare who will become the guardian for your children, and who will receive specific items or property from your estate.
 The person you name in the will to manage your estate is called the executor.
-In some states the executor is called a personal representative.
+In some states, the executor is called a personal representative.

 While creating a will makes some people uncomfortable, procrastinating can be costly.
 Adults who die without a will subject their property to disbursements made by a probate court in accordance with state law.
 This is called being intestate, and different states have different intestacy laws.